 Mr. Shakeel.
 On August 25, 2005, we also entered into an Employment Agreement with Mr. Shakeel pursuant to which he became President and Chief Executive Officer on October 1, 2005.
 We subsequently entered into an amendment to this agreement with Mr. Shakeel on October 31, 2006.
 In accordance with the agreement, as amended, Mr. Shakeel will serve as our President and Chief Executive Officer through January 1, 2007 and as a Special Advisor to the Chief Executive Officer from January 2, 2007 through June 29, 2007.
 During such period of employment, Mr. Shakeel's annual base salary is \$800,000, his target annual bonus under our Incentive Compensation Plan is 100% of his base salary, and Mr. Shakeel is entitled to participate in our other benefit plans on terms consistent with those generally applicable to our other senior executives.
 Pursuant to the agreement, Mr. Shakeel received an award of 1,250,000 shares of restricted stock on August 25, 2005.
-An aggregate of 500,000 shares subject to this award will vest on January 1, 2008; however, in accordance with the amendment to Mr. Shakeel's Employment Agreement, 90,800 shares subject to this award were cancelled on October 31, 2006 and the remaining 659,200 shares will instead now vest in full on June 29, 2007 subject to Mr. Shakeel's employment on that date.
+An aggregate of 500,000 shares subject to this award will vest on January 1, 2007.
+The remaining 750,000 shares subject to this award were scheduled to vest on January 1, 2008; however, in accordance with the amendment to Mr. Shakeel's Employment Agreement, 90,800 shares subject to this award were cancelled on October 31, 2006 and the remaining 659,200 shares will instead now vest in full on June 29, 2007 subject to Mr. Shakeel's employment on that date.